Skip to content

 • At minimum, intermediate C# development skills.
 The SDK currently supports C#.

-Main parts of the Xchange Connector Building
+Main parts of the App Xchange Connector Building

 • The SDK library NuGet package, which provides a framework to build and run connectors.